kevinpt/opbasm/doc/index.rst

 The *-d* (*--report-dead-code*) option activates static code analysis and shows dead instructions in the log file with "DEAD" after the assembled instruction.
 Instructions identified as dead will be reported and also removed when *-r* (*--remove-dead-code*) is used.
 Removed instructions appear in the log as comments starting with ";REMOVED:".

 Static analysis is performed by following all possible execution paths from a set of initial entry points.
-There are three possible entry points for PicoBlaze code: address 0, the ``DEFAULT_JUMP`` target (if used), and the ISR.
+There are three possible entry points for PicoBlaze code: address 0, the :ref:`inst-default_jump` target (if used), and the ISR.
 The *-e* (*--entry-point*) option provides the address of the ISR entry point.
 It should be a decimal integer or a hex value in 0xnnn format.
 The ISR entry point defaults to 0x3FF.
 You will see a summary of the entry point addresses and the number of dead instructions found reported to standard output.

-The static analysis can't follow the computed destination of ``CALL@`` and ``JUMP@`` instructions.
+The static analysis can't follow the computed destination of :ref:`call@ <inst-call-at>` and :ref:`jump@ <inst-jump-at>` instructions.
 A *";PRAGMA keep"* meta-comment can be used to prevent removal of code they jump to.
 Surround blocks of code with *";PRAGMA keep on"* and *";PRAGMA keep off"* to preserve them.
 These meta-comments are case insensitive.
 The log file will show kept instructions with "KEEP" after the assembled instruction.

 .. figure:: images/static_analysis.png

   *Static analysis example*

 As an aid to the user, the static analyzer will automatically keep any code that is called or jumped to from a user annotated "keep" block.
 These blocks are identified with the name "keep_auto" in the log file.
-In addition, "keep_auto" is automatically applied to blocks of ``LOAD&RETURN`` instructions that are associated with a label in use.
-The result is that only unreferenced strings and tables will be marked as dead and potentially removed. "keep_auto" is also automatically applied to any ``INST`` directives.
+In addition, "keep_auto" is automatically applied to blocks of :ref:`load&return <inst-load_return>` instructions that are associated with a label in use.
+The result is that only unreferenced strings and tables will be marked as dead and potentially removed. "keep_auto" is also automatically applied to any :ref:`inst-inst` directives.

 On the first assembly pass it is possible that the amount of extra code present causes spillover beyond the total memory available.
 When dead code removal is active the bounds checking is suspended on the first pass to allow for the possibility that the code will fit after it is trimmed down.
 Address bounds checking will still be applied on the final result.